pedvide/simetuc/README.md

 * Command line interface program.
     * Run with: `simetuc config_file.txt [options]`
     * See all options below and with: `simetuc -h`
-* The simulations are controlled by a configuration text file that the user can edit with the parameters adecuate to its system of study.
+* The simulations are controlled by a configuration text file that the user can edit with the parameters adequate to its system of study.
 It includes:
     * Information about the host lattice.
     * Energy states labels.
     * Absorption and excitation (including ESA).
     * Decay (including branching ratios).
     * Energy transfer.
-    * Other setings for the power and concentration dependence or optimization.
+    * Other settings for the power and concentration dependence or optimization.
 * <i>simetuc</i> works with any sensitizer and activator ion kind.
     * The examples are given for the Yb-Tm system.
-* All kinds of energy tranfer processes are supported:
+* All kinds of energy transfer processes are supported:
     * Energy migration.
     * Upconversion (ETU).
     * Downconversion.
     * Cross-relaxation.
     * Cooperative processes.
-    * Energy tranfer from sensitizers to activators
+    * Energy transfer from sensitizers to activators.
     * Back transfer from activators to sensitizers.
 * See the example [configuration file](simetuc/config_file.cfg) in the simetuc folder.
 * Add decay experimental data as two column text data, separated by tabs or spaces.